-Postgraduate Diploma Project Management Stellenbosch Business School Skip to main content
+Postgraduate Diploma Project Management | PGDip Course Skip to main content

 This internationally accredited PGDip Project Management incorporates advanced management skills and strategic project management skills, allowing you to fill senior-level positions in any organisation.
-This will allow you to confidently manage projects in a competitive business environment.
+This will enable you to confidently manage projects in a competitive business environment.

 Postgraduate Diploma